 That said, selling a house can be a very difficult experience under normal circumstances.
 However, doing so while facing the added strain from a recently lost loved one makes everything that much harder.
 As such, if you’re thinking, “I inherited a house.
 What should I do with it?”, we might be able to help you with that question.

 There are tons of options we could help you decide over.
-But in this blog, we are going to keep it simple and highlight all of the things
+But in this blog, we are going to keep it simple and highlight only the top 6 options you can turn to under these circumstances.

 1) Make sure the mortgage is paid.

 This may sound obvious but bear with us.
-If the person who left you the property also had a mortgage (unless the house had no mortgage and was paid off, which is great!), you will have to pay it (assuming you want to keep the property).
+If the person who left you the property also had a mortgage (unless the house had no mortgage and was paid off, which is great!), you will have to pay it.
+That is assuming you want to keep the property.
 Some banks will allow you to assume the loan, while others may force you to refinance into a new loan.
-If you don’t qualify for a new loan, renting may not be an option for you.
+However, if you don’t qualify for a new loan, renting (or even living in the house) may not be an option for you.

 2) The investment is only as good as the manager.